Survey: Today’s teaching force is less experienced, more open to change

-The T3 Initiative is an innovative program that recruits, develops, and supports effective, experienced teachers to serve in low-performing schools.
-This program was designed by teachers to address the problem of inequitable access to effective teachers in the highest need schools, and is founded on the premise that empowering exceptional teachers is the key to improving our nation’s schools.
+The Turnaround Teacher Teams (T3) Initiative is an innovative program that recruits, develops, and supports highly effective, experienced teachers to serve as teacher leaders in low-performing schools.
+Designed by teachers, the initiative addresses the problem of inequitable access to effective teachers in the highest need schools, and is founded on the premise that empowering exceptional teachers is the key to improving our nation’s schools.

 The T3 Initiative:

-places them in teams in the schools in which they are most needed
+§ places them in teams of Teacher Leaders in schools where they are most needed

-President Obama and Education Secretary Duncan challenged the nation to turn around 5000 chronically underperforming schools (the bottom 5%) by 2015.
-To date, school improvement efforts have lacked focus on the highest leverage means of improving student learning—ensuring that students in those schools are assigned experienced, effective teachers with a track record of success in an urban setting.
+President Obama challenged the nation to turn around 5000 chronically underperforming schools (the bottom 5%) by 2015.
+To date, school improvement efforts have lacked focus on the highest leverage means of improving student learning—ensuring that students in those schools are assigned experienced, effective teachers with a track record of success.

 The T3 Initiative is among the first efforts nationally to address this notable deficiency in the design of school turnaround.
-Nationally, there is currently an intense focus on chronically low-performing schools.
-These schools are the focus of comprehensive support to enable them to significantly raise student outcomes.
-T3 teacher leaders play a central role in helping to transform these schools, having been chosen for their effectiveness with urban students and trained in a cohort for the challenge of a turnaround environment.
+T3 teacher leaders play a central role in helping to transform high-needs schools, having been chosen for their effectiveness with urban students and trained in a cohort for the challenge of a turnaround environment.

 T3 teacher leaders have the opportunity to work with a team of effective teachers who are high performing and dedicated to working collaboratively.
 T3 teams are trained in strategies that have been used by other highly effective teacher teams.
 They are part of a broader strategy that supports effective teaching and can take on leadership roles without leaving the classroom.
 The T3 Initiative offers a path toward mastery in both urban teaching and teacher leadership.

-T3 is currently partnered with eight chronically low performing schools in Boston, two schools in Fall River, Massachusetts, and three schools in the Achievement School District in Memphis, Tennessee.
-T3 will add teacher leaders in Boston and Fall River for the 2013-2014 school year and will launch a partnership with the District of Columbia Public Schools.
+T3 is currently partnered with eight chronically low performing schools in Boston, two schools in Fall River, Massachusetts, and three schools in Washington, D.C.
+For the 2014-2015 school year, T3 will continue its partnership in Boston, and will expand to three additional schools in Washington D.C. and into an urban district in Western Massachusetts.
 To learn more about T3's ongoing work in these schools, visit the T3 Greater Boston page and the T3 Washington, D.C. page.

 1 Gordon, Kane, and Staiger (2006) Identifying Effective Teachers Using Performance on the Job.
 Washington, DC: The Brookings Institution